casper-kim/androidthings-bluetooth-pairing/README.md

 ## Known Issues

-Press E key or send KEYEVENT_E to unpair the target devices but it is connected again automatically..
+Press E key or send KEYCODE_E to unpair the target devices but it is connected again automatically..

 ```
 bluetoothpairing D/bt-pairing-test: unpairBondedDevices